 Data-driven businesses bring insights, not just data, into every decision.

 Rodney Rodriguez (RR): Data-driven customer experience excellence is about learning.
-It’s a concept often overlooked, there is a hyper-focus on pivoting to the next trend or emerging channel, but if you aren’t taking the time as a business to learning about the context of customer experiences, you will never achieve customer experience excellence.
+It’s a concept often overlooked, there is a hyper-focus on pivoting to the next trend or emerging channel, but if you aren’t taking the time as a business to learn about the context of customer experiences, you will never achieve customer experience excellence.
 Learning about context requires observing conversational behavioral trends and implementing new language characteristics, like messaging interfaces and search queries.

 To adopt a data-driven approach to customer experience, you need to build a library of insights and increase knowledge of how customers search and engage with your brand or products.